semantic-systems/coypu-feeds/README.md

 - tittle - Tittle of the news article
 - link - URL link where the article can be found
 - time - Time formatted as ```%a, %d %b %Y %H:%M:%S %z``` according to the [Python datetime library](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes).
 The timezone is UTC.
 - source - Source from where the news was taken.
-Currently it can only be either "RSS" or "GDELT"
+Currently, it can only be either "RSS" or "GDELT"

 ## More info on filters